shadiaduery/bootcamp-group_project-3/README.md

 Group Team Members: Anna Rischitelli, Priya Arunachalam, Nataliia Sokolova, Vincent Durcan, and Shadia Duery

 ### Question:
-Does the population density of a city affect transportation emissions?
+Does the population density of a city affect transportation emissions (in top 50 cities in the US by population)?

 Hypothesis: A city with high population density would have a decrease in transportation emissions.